SouravSinha01/Evoage_check/scripts/README.md

 >
 > Keep the MedGemma/SGLang server process running while the backend uses `USE=medgemma`.
 Continue the remaining setup/startup commands from a separate terminal in the same repo.

 `google/medgemma-27b-text-it` is a gated repository.
-Accept the licence on the model page with your Hugging Face account, then use a read token and run the below command:
+Accept the licence on the model page with your Hugging Face account, then use a `read token` and run the command with the token:

 ```bash
 MEDGEMMA_HF_TOKEN=YOUR_HF_READ_TOKEN bash scripts/setup_medgemma.sh